Tonchiii/v0-portfolio-app-prototype/PRESENTATION-GUIDE.md

 3. **Research Skills**: Know how to find answers in sparse documentation
 4. **Communication**: Better at explaining technical concepts
 5. **Resilience**: Don't give up when stuck—find another approach
+6. **Learning Through Research**: Leveraged documentation, community forums, and trial-and-error
+7. **Teamwork**: Collaborated with peers and mentors to overcome roadblocks

 ---